arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/plc-ide-setup-license/content.md

 ### Required Hardware and Software

-- Board compatible with the Arduino PLC IDE (Portenta Machine Control or Opta™)
+- Board compatible with the Arduino PLC IDE (Portenta Machine Control or Opta)
 - Arduino PLC IDE ([Official Website](https://www.arduino.cc/pro/software-plc-ide))
 - If you have a Portenta Machine Control, you will need an unique PLC IDE License key for your device (https://store.arduino.cc/products/plc-key-portenta-machine-control)
-- If you have an Opta™ you do not need any license key to activate your product.
+- If you have an Opta you do not need any license key to activate your product.
 Go to section __License Activation With Pre-Licensed Products (Opta)__ to know more.

-***To get the Arduino PLC IDE and the PLC IDE License for your device, please visit the **Arduino software page** and the [store page](https://store.arduino.cc/plc-key-portenta-machine-control)***
+***To get the Arduino PLC IDE and the PLC IDE License for your device, please visit the [Arduino software page](https://www.arduino.cc/en/software) and the [store page](https://store.arduino.cc/plc-key-portenta-machine-control)***

 ## Instructions